-Present value discounting of P/C loss reserves is generally not an accepted statutory accounting practice except in the case of fixed and determinable payments such as those resulting from workers’ compensation tabular indemnity reserves and long-term disability claims.
+While present value discounting of P/C loss reserves is generally not accepted under statutory accounting principles, there are exceptions.
+For example, fixed and determinable payments, such as those resulting from workers’ compensation tabular indemnity reserves and long-term disability claims, can be discounted.
 However, some state insurance departments permit insurers to discount other types of business on a non-tabular basis.

-All discounting, other than tabular discounting on the types of claims specified in Statement of Statutory Accounting Principles (SSAP) No. 65—Property and Casualty Contracts, must be approved by the domiciliary state insurance department and must be disclosed in the Schedule P Interrogatories of the Annual Financial Statement.
+Any discounting, other than tabular discounting as specified in Statement of Statutory Accounting Principles (SSAP) No. 65—Property and Casualty Contracts, requires approval from the domiciliary state insurance department and must be disclosed in the Schedule P Interrogatories of the Annual Financial Statement.
 Annual Financial Statement, Schedule P – Part 1 is required to be completed gross of non-tabular discounting, and Schedule P – Part 2 and 4 are required to be completed gross of all discounting.

-If loss reserves are discounted, the Annual Financial Statement, Underwriting and Investment Exhibit, Part 2A is completed net of discount, and disclosure of discounting is required in the Annual Financial Statement, Notes to Financial Statements #32.
-This disclosure includes a discussion of the discount rates used and the basis for using those rates.
+If loss reserves are discounted, the Annual Financial Statement, Underwriting and Investment Exhibit, Part 2A, is completed net of the discount.
+Additionally, the Annual Financial Statement, Notes to Financial Statements – Note #32 must disclose the discounting, including the discount rates used and the underlying rationale.
 In addition, if the rates used to discount prior accident years’ reserves have changed from the previous Annual Financial Statement, the insurer is required to disclose the amount of discounted current reserves (excluding the current accident year) at current interest rate assumptions, the amount of discounted current reserves (excluding the current accident year) at previous interest rate assumptions, and the change in discounted reserves due to the change in interest rate assumptions.

-Analysts may also consider reviewing the information in Note #32 in more detail and comparing the interest rates used to discount reserves to the insurer’s investment yield.
-Analysts may consider comparing the maturities of the insurer’s investment portfolio and the estimated timing of future payments on unpaid claims.
+Analysts should carefully review the information in Note #32 and compare the interest rates used to discount reserves to the insurer’s investment yield.
+Analysts may also consider comparing the maturities of the insurer’s investment portfolio and the estimated timing of future payments on unpaid claims.

+Procedures/Data

+Determine the ratio of time value of money discount on unpaid losses and LAE to surplus

+Additional Review Considerations

+Review the Annual Financial Statement, Notes to Financial Statements, Note #32, consider the following:

+The lines of business with discounted reserves

+The interest rates used to discount reserves, including the basis indicated for using those rates

+The amount of discount in relation to surplus

+If the interest rates used to discount the prior accident years’ reserves have changed from the previous Annual Financial Statement, document the change in discounted reserves due to the change in interest rate assumptions and the effect on surplus

+Determine whether the interest rates used to discount reserves appear to be reasonable considering the insurer’s investment yield and the insurer’s comments in Note #32 regarding the basis for the interest rates used.

+If the insurer is using discounting procedures that depart from the guidance in Statement of Statutory Accounting Principles (SSAP) No. 65—Property and Casualty Contracts, ensure that the insurer received a permitted practice to do so.
+(The insurer may describe permitted practices in the Annual Financial Statement, Notes to Financial Statements, Note #1.
+The NAIC’s iSite+ also has a Permitted Practices for Accounting report for each insurer in the Financial Analysis/Examination report category.)

 Exposure to Salvage and Subrogation

-Procedure #6 assists analysts in determining whether unpaid losses and LAE are reduced for anticipated salvage and subrogation recoveries and, if so, whether concerns exist regarding the consideration of estimated salvage and subrogation in establishing unpaid losses and LAE.
+Determine whether unpaid losses and LAE are reduced for anticipated salvage and subrogation recoveries and, if so, whether concerns exist regarding the consideration of estimated salvage and subrogation in establishing unpaid losses and LAE.